5 Foolproof Strategies for Optimizing an Online Community Site

 How to Design for a Community of Users

-Since the advent of social media, almost every online company has worked to incorporate community interaction into its core business – some more successfully than others.
-Web entrepreneurs who pay attention to the industry’s successes and learn from its failures are best positioned to become the leaders of tomorrow’s online marketplace.
+Since the advent of social media, almost every online company has worked to incorporate community interaction into its core business—some more successfully than others.
+Web entrepreneurs who pay attention to industry successes and learn from failures are best positioned to become online marketplace leaders.

-Designing website functionality for a community of users is an inherently user experience (UX)-focused task.
-UX design experts use the following strategies to encourage user contribution and grow their websites into reputable web platforms.
+Designing website functionality for an online community is an inherently UX-focused task.
+UX (user experience) design experts use the following strategies to encourage community contribution and grow their websites into reputable web platforms.

 1. Design for Value-Oriented Contribution

-The most practical way to achieve these goals is simple: Design the website with a consistent focus on its users’ purpose.
+The most practical way to achieve this is simple: Design the website consistently with the user’s purpose.
 TripAdvisor offers a great example of how this works in practice.
 Whether browsing or posting about hotels, flights, restaurants, or vacation rentals, there is no part of the TripAdvisor website that isn’t designed for the goal of planning the perfect trip.

 2. Accommodate Users at Every Stage

-To design a community website for value-oriented contribution, you must define those contributions for users.
-Most users follow a predictable pattern – starting as casual browsers, becoming committed searchers, then turning into valuable contributors.
+To design a community website for value-oriented contributions, you must define those contributions for users.
+Most users follow a predictable pattern.
+They start as casual browsers, become committed searchers, and ultimately become valuable contributors.
 The website should accommodate every stage of that path.

-One of the most effective and popular ways that community websites do this is through an activity feed.
-Having a unifying website structure that accommodates every stage of the user journey prevents UX friction.
+One of the most effective and popular ways that online community websites do this is through an activity feed.
+A unifying website structure that accommodates every user journey stage prevents UX friction.

 3. Develop Separate Home Pages

 One of your website’s most important pages is its homepage.
-This is every user’s first impression, and it needs to adapt to their expectations as well as their stage in the user journey.
+This is every user’s first impression, and it needs to adapt to their expectations and stage in the user journey.

-The easiest and most effective way to do this is by developing a homepage for website visitors who aren’t signed in, and a similar homepage for users who are signed in.
-While the structure of these pages should be visually similar, the content must be completely different.
-First-time visitors need to glimpse at the breadth and depth of the content your platform offers, while signed-in users need immediate access to the content that interests them most.
+The easiest and most effective way to do this is to develop a homepage for website visitors who aren’t signed in and a similar homepage for users who are signed in.
+While the structure of these pages should be visually similar, the content should be different.
+First-time visitors need to glimpse the breadth and depth of the content your platform offers.
+Conversely, signed-in users should have immediate access to the content that interests them most.

 4. Excellent Navigation and Usability